sgorgun/uml-design-basics/README.md

 public StringBuilder(string value, int startIndex, int length, int capacity);
 ```

+#### Step Questions

+* Whether the _SimpleClass13_ class is immutable or mutable class?
+Why?

 ### 20. Static Factory Method

-Create a new _SimpleClass14_ class in the [SimpleClass14.cs](UmlDesignBasics/SimpleClass14.cs) file, and copy all class members (instance properties and constructors) from the _SimpleClass13_ class to the _SimpleClass14_ class.
+Create the new _SimpleClass14_ class in the [SimpleClass14.cs](UmlDesignBasics/SimpleClass14.cs) file, and copy all class members (instance properties and constructors) from the _SimpleClass13_ class to the _SimpleClass14_ class.

 Class diagram 20. _SimpleClass14_ class.